Jeiwan/uniswapv3-book/content/docs/milestone_5/introduction.md

 > You'll find the complete code of this chapter in [this Github branch](https://github.com/Jeiwan/uniswapv3-code/tree/milestone_5).
 >
 > This milestone introduces a lot of code changes in existing contracts.
 [Here you can see all changes since the last milestone](https://github.com/Jeiwan/uniswapv3-code/compare/milestone_4...milestone_5)

+> If you have any questions feel free asking them in [the GitHub Discussion of this milestone](https://github.com/Jeiwan/uniswapv3-book/discussions/categories/milestone-5-fees-and-price-oracle)!